Unity-Technologies/ml-agents/docs/Making-a-New-Unity-Environment.md

 ## Set Up the Unity Project

-The first task to accomplish is simply creating a new Unity project and importing the ML Agents assets into it:
+The first task to accomplish is simply creating a new Unity project and importing the ML-Agents assets into it:

 1. Launch the Unity Editor and create a new project named "RollerBall".

-2. In a file system window, navigate to the folder containing your cloned ML Agents repository.
+2. In a file system window, navigate to the folder containing your cloned ML-Agents repository.

 3. Drag the `ML-Agents` folder from `unity-environments/Assets` to the Unity Editor Project window.